 Two prominent streets in Akureyri are named after these settlers - Helgamagrastræti street and Þórunnarstræti street.

-Another old house which is well worth a visit is Nonnahús, which is now a museum, but Nonni, Jón Sveinsson (1857-1944), was one of Akureyri's most beloved sons and the honorary citizen of Akureyri.
+Another old house is well worth a visit - Nonnahús, which has been a museum since 1957.
+Nonni, Jón Sveinsson (1857-1944), was one of Akureyri's most beloved sons and the honorary citizen of Akureyri.
+Nonnahús was built in 1850, which makes it one of the oldest houses in Akureyri.

-My photo below is of Hof, Akureyri's Cultural and Conference centre, where you will also find an information centre.
+My photo above is of Hof, Akureyri's Cultural and Conference centre, where you will also find an information centre.

 Hof was opened in 2010 and has now become one of Akureyri's most prominent buildings and a landmark together with Akureyrarkirkja church.
 It serves as the Cultural and Conference centre for the whole of North-Iceland.